qiskit-community/qiskit-experiments/docs/tutorials/data_processor.rst

 same data format no matter the run options of the experiment.
 Transforming the data returned by the backend into the format that the analysis accepts is done by the ``data_processing`` library.
-The key class here is the ``DataProcessor``.
+The key class here is the :class:`.DataProcessor`.
 It is initialized from two arguments.
-The first, is the ``input_key`` which is typically "memory" or "counts" and identifies the key in the experiment data where the data is located.
+The first is the ``input_key``, which is typically "memory" or "counts", and identifies the key in the experiment data where the data is located.
 The second argument ``data_actions`` is a list of ``nodes`` where each node performs a processing step of the data processor.
 Crucially, the output of one node in the list is the input to the next node in the list.

-To illustrate the data processing module we consider an example in which we measure a rabi oscillation with different data levels.
+To illustrate the data processing module, we consider an example in which we measure a rabi oscillation with different data levels.
 The code below sets up the Rabi experiment.